Top White House officials turn to public appearances with troops as a tense Washington watches

 Extending federal control of the city police department would require congressional approval, but Vance suggested the decision ultimately rests with Trump.
 “If the president of the United States thinks that he has to extend this order to ensure that people have access to public safety, that’s exactly what he’ll do," he said.

 Meanwhile, the skewer-everyone cartoon television show “ South Park,” which has leaned into near-real-time satire in recent years, this week made the federal crackdown fodder for a new episode.
-This year, the show's 27th-season premiere mocked the president's body in a raunchy manner and depicted him sharing a bed with Satan.
+Last month, the show's 27th-season premiere mocked the president's body in a raunchy manner and depicted him sharing a bed with Satan.

 Associated Press writers Alanna Durkin Richer, David Bauder and Michelle Price contributed to this report.